koveek/SecondTake/README.md

 # SecondTake
+Rewind your personal film and tv series rankings using pairwise comparisons

 ## Project Vision
 Over time, personal film and tv series rankings and ratings tend to lose their meaning.